jrmi/pyfiles/README.rst

     $ pyfiles search <file.namespace> <file.name> [<version-prefix>]

-`version-prefix` can be YYYY/X or YYYY.MM/X.Y or YYYY.MM.DD/X.Y.Z or Latest.
+`version-prefix` can be YYYY or X or YYYY.MM or X.Y or YYYY.MM.DD or X.Y.Z or Latest.
 Latest by default if missing.

 Finnaly to delete a file: